Posted on Friday, June 21st, 2024 at 4:50 pm

 Key Differences in Coverage

 Health and long-term disability insurance differ in terms of what they cover.
-Health insurance focuses on medical expenses related to diagnosing, treating, and preventing illness and injury.
+Health insurance focuses on medical expenses for diagnosing, treating, and preventing illness and injury.
 It does not cover lost income or other financial losses from a health condition.

 On the other hand, LTD insurance covers explicitly lost income due to a disability.
 It does not pay for medical treatment or other healthcare costs.
 To qualify for LTD benefits, you must meet the policy’s definition of disability, which usually means being unable to perform the material duties of your occupation for the first two years and then being unable to work in any occupation after that.